Adaptive Catalyst for Smooth Convex Optimization: Applications

-\section{Theoretical guarantees}
+\subsection{Theoretical Guarantees}

 Let us present the table that establishes the comparison of rates of convergence for the above algorithms before and after acceleration via Algorithm~\ref{alg1}.
-In non-accelerated case these algorithms apply to the convex but non-strongly convex problem, therefore, we use estimates for the convex case from proposition~\ref{main_prop}.
+In non-accelerated case these algorithms apply to the convex but non-strongly convex problem, therefore, we use estimates for the convex case from \gav{Assumption}~\ref{main_prop}.
 But in the case of acceleration of these methods, we apply them to a regularized function which is strongly convex.
+Denote $\avg{\chi} = \max \left(\sqrt{\frac{L_u}{L_{f}}}, \sqrt{\frac{ L_{f}}{L_d}}\right)$, then we represent the following table.